francessantos/real-up/README.md

 REAL-UP is an interactive tool designed to enrich real-estate marketplaces.
 In addition to information commonly provided by such applications, e.g., rent price, REAL-UP also provides subjective neighborhood information based on Location-Based Social Network messages.
 This novel tool helps to represent complex users’ subjective perceptions of urban areas, easing the process of finding the best accommodation.

+**You can access the REAL-UP app at:** https://realup-hmdwwwg27a-uc.a.run.app

 Please, cite the paper if you use or discuss REAL-UP's code or data in your work: